 Although people from abroad associate Spain with wine, the truth is that up until recently, Madrileños mostly drank beer.
 That’s changed.
-With the exception of our first listing below (which has been around for decades), a number of exciting new wine bars and shops have opened in Madrid in recent years.
-Read this article to learn about our favorite new places to drink wine in Madrid.
+With the exception of our final listing (which has been around for decades), a number of exciting new wine bars and shops have opened in Madrid in recent years.
+Read this article to learn about our favorite new places to drink wine in Madrid in 2026.

 2-Taberna Averías- Calle Ponzano, 16